-Similar to BLM and Forest Service Land across the country, stay limits are imposed across all public land in Utah, so every 14 days you must move camp 25 miles from where you were.
+Similar to Bureau of Land Management and Forest Service Land across the country, stay limits are imposed across all public land in Utah.
+That means every 14 days you must move camp 25 miles from where you were.
 In some areas, special permits are required for overnight camping, even when it’s free.
 Grand Staircase Escalante operates on an overnight permit system that visitors must obtain to stay within the monument.

 Most of the free camping throughout Utah exists in remote and often harsh environments.
 When heading into the southern desert or venturing onto the Salt Flats, make sure you have enough water, food, first-aid, and car maintenance gear in case of emergency.
 Oftentimes cell phones won’t pick up a signal, so if anything goes wrong you’ll need to be able to take care of yourself until you can make it to civilization.